seanmty/Three_State_EMS/README.md

 # Reference

-- Hua, C., & Ma, T. Approximating the Performance of Three-State Emergency Service Systems.
+- Approximating the Performance of Three-State Emergency Service Systems.

 ## Contact

-- Cheng Hua
-  - Antai College of Economics and Management, Shanghai Jiao Tong University
-  - E-mail: cheng.hua@sjtu.edu.cn
-- Tianyi Ma
-  - University of Michigan-Shanghai Jiao Tong University Joint Institute
-  - School of Operations Research and Information Engineering, Cornell University
-  - E-mail: tm693@cornell.edu, sean_ma@sjtu.edu.cn
+Hidden for double-blind paper